 1. Less Access to Healthcare

-According to Anne L. Taylor, MD—a professor of Medicine at New York Presbyterian Hospital and Columbia University’s College of Physicians and Surgeons’ Vice Dean of Academic Affairs—African-Americans have less access to healthcare making it difficult to treat risk factors successfully.
-Aside from the fact that they are less likely to consult with their physician to get routine check-ups, they are also less likely to be referred to specialist doctors, this is just one study among few regarding heart disease and African American.
+According to Anne L. Taylor, MD—a professor of Medicine at New York-Presbyterian Hospital and Columbia University’s College of Physicians and Surgeons.
+Dr. Taylor, who is also the Vice Dean of Academic Affairs—suggested that African Americans have less access to healthcare, making it challenging to treat risk factors associated with heart disease successfully.
+This notwithstanding the fact that African Americans are less likely to consult with their physician to get routine check-ups.

-Also, clinical professor in Emory University’s Cardiology division and Chief Science Officer of the Association of Black Cardiologists Keith C. Ferdinand, MD, FACC, FAHA pointed out that African-Americans tend to view diseases as the main reason to seek healthcare.
-In other words, they don’t go to the doctor for prevention, but rather consult with their physician when they’re already sick.
+Also, a clinical professor in Emory University’s Cardiology division and Chief Science Officer of the Association of Black Cardiologists Keith C. Ferdinand, MD, FACC, FAHA, pointed out that African Americans tend to view diseases as the main reason to seek healthcare.
+In other words, they do not go to the doctor for prevention but rather consult with their physician when they are already sick.

 2. High Blood Pressure

-According to the American Heart Association, 39.4 percent of African-Americans are likely to be inactive.
+According to the American Heart Association, 39.4 percent of African Americans are likely to be inactive.
 An active lifestyle can regulate a person’s blood pressure the same way anti-hypertensive medications can do to your body and increases good cholesterol levels.
-Furthermore, it was found that it can reduce the risk of heart disease by 30 to 40 percent.
+Furthermore, it was found that it can reduce the heart disease risk by 30 to 40 percent.